chengcyber/rush-pnpm-patch-demo/README.md

 > NOTE: patch-commit should be run under a project folder.
 > NOTE: replace the temp folder to your own folder path

-The common/config/rush/pnpm-lock.yaml and common/pnpm/patches should be refreshed
+The common/config/rush/pnpm-config.json, common/config/rush/pnpm-lock.yaml and common/pnpm/patches should be refreshed

 4. Check it works

-Run `rush build`
+Run `rush rebuild --verbose`

+> NOTE: patched dependency has the exactly same integrity of the raw dependency.
+It confuses rush build cache, so it's essential to invoke `rebuild` here to see the correct log output.

-demo-a.build.log says
+a. demo-a.build.log says

 ```
 Invoking: node index.js